Platform-OS/pos-module-common-styling/README.md

 </script>
 ```

-The first line allows to use relative `import` statements inside your JS files, the last line resets it back to default.
+The first line allows you to use relative `import` statements inside your JS files, the last line resets it back to the default.

 ## Components